JiaqiGao/CJ3/README.md

 # CJ3 DEVLOG
-*Fill out in class on what you accomplished that day*
+*Fill out daily on what you accomplished the previous day*

 ###Mon Nov 1:
 - James: